ZeroSync/ZeroSync/docs/roadmap.md

 - 👷‍♂️ Benchmark the *assumevalid proof* with blocks full of transactions (e.g. up to 3500 TXs)
 - 👷‍♂️ Identify the performance bottlenecks and see if there are any showstoppers
-- 👷‍♂️ Optimise the bottlenecks until we can start to add Script validation
+- 👷‍♂️ Optimise the bottlenecks until we can start to add validation of Bitcoin Script

 ## Milestone 3: *"Bitcoin Script"*